 An examination of the development of a vibrant black political culture that was transnational in scope and predicated on the shared experiences of people of African descent.
 Drawing upon the networks of communication created by the spread of ideas, news and rumor during the slave revolts in the Caribbean at the end of the 18th century, as well as writings that included novels, political tracts, speeches, newspapers and magazines in the 19th and 20th centuries.
 (Writing-intensive.)
 Prerequisite, 101 or one course in government, history or sociology.
 Maximum enrollment, 18.

 African-American Theatre from Ira Aldridge to August Wilson.

 Study, discussion and oral performance of selected works of drama by African-Americans from the 1860s to the present.
 Focuses on themes within the plays in relation to the current social climate and how they affect the play's evolution in the context of changing U.S. cultural and political attitudes.
-Prerequisite, 110 or 120.
-Open to sophomores and juniors only.
+Prerequisite, Theatre 100 or a Africana Studies course.
+Open to sophomores and juniors only, or by instructors signature.
 (Same as Theatre 238.)
+Cryer.

 A philosophical exploration of a variety of historical and contemporary works that illuminate and influence the phenomenological experience of being black.
 (Writing-intensive.)
 Prerequisite, One course in philosophy or Africana studies, or consent of instructor.
+Next offered 2021.
 (Same as Philosophy 242.)
-Maximum enrollment, 20.
-Franklin.
+Maximum enrollment, 18.